What are Namespaces?

 Tool Naming Convention

-Tools follow the pattern:{ServerName}__{originalToolName}
+Tools follow the pattern:{ServerName}__{originalToolName}.
+When chaining

-tool from “WebSearch” server becomes WebSearch__search
+Example: A search tool from “WebSearch” server becomes WebSearch__search

 Public Access